Appearance

 |---|---|

 The payload shape is yours to control.
-The Custom Response Schema in Settings → Developers reshapes the canonical Recognito JSON into whatever your ERP expects — SAP, NetSuite, Microsoft Dynamics, a homegrown system.
-Your ERP doesn't change; the schema absorbs the difference.
+The Custom Response Schema under Settings → Developers reshapes Recognito's JSON into whatever your downstream system expects, so the integration absorbs the difference instead of the ERP.

 What's next

-- Using Recognito — the daily reviewer flow: filtering documents, validating fields, approving.
+- Using Recognito — the daily reviewer loop: finding documents, fixing fields, approving.

-- Configuring Recognito — the admin flow: projects, fields, users, capture channels.
+- Configuring Recognito — the admin side: fields, capture channels, users.

 - Mapping & Workflows — the rule engine in depth.